 My research focuses on exoplanets, eclipsing binaries and variable stars, particularly those observed by the Kepler and K2 telescopes.
 I work on population statistics of circumbinary planets, as well as methods for detecting them in photometric surveys.
-My other interests include studying the habitability of known exoplanets, and planet detection and characterisation using the Kepler, K2, WASP and future surveys.
+My other interests include studying the habitability of known exoplanets, variability in planetary phase curves, and planet detection and characterisation using the Kepler, K2, WASP and future surveys.

 Refereed First-Author Publications

 Armstrong et al 2016d, "Variability in the Atmosphere of the Hot Giant Planet HAT-P-7b"

 Armstrong et al 2016c, "Transit Shapes and Self Organising Maps as a Tool for Ranking Planetary Candidates: Application to Kepler and K2"

 Armstrong et al 2016b, "K2 Variable Catalogue II: Machine Learning Classification of Variable Stars and Eclipsing Binaries in K2 Fields 0-4"